Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space

 Call-by-name is the basis for the call-by-need evaluation mechanism of non-strict functional programming languages (broadly, call-by-name with sharing and memoisation \cite[Chp.\,11]{FH88}).
 The seminal framework for environment-based call-by-name abstract machines for a calculus of closures can be found in \cite{Cur91,BD07}.
-The Krivine abstract machine (KAM) \cite{Kri07} implements call-by-name and has been the inspiration for abstract machines of proof-assistants which add capabilities for full-reduction on KAM, although there exist full-reducing versions of KAM (Section~\ref{sec:normal-order}).
+The Krivine abstract machine (KAM) \cite{Kri07} implements call-by-name.
+It has been the inspiration for abstract machines of proof-assistants that add capabilities for full-reduction on KAM.
+The KN abstract machine is a well-known full-reducing improvement of KAM (Section~\ref{sec:normal-order}).